IGEL-Community/IGEL-Custom-Partitions/CP_Source/Apps/Nutanix_Frame/README.md

    - `FRAME_EMAIL_DOMAIN` - email domain name used to create the anonymous user email addresses that will be visible in the Session Trail.
    - `FRAME_LAUNCH_URL` - obtained from an Account's *Dashboard > Launchpad > Advanced Integrations* to get a configurable dialog with Launch Links.
 While we recommend Launch Links for Kiosk scenarios, the value of FRAME_LAUNCH_URL could instead be a standard Launchpad URL.
    - `FRAME_TERMINAL_CONFIG_ID` - obtainable from the Launch Link URL.
+   - `FRAME_LOGOUT_URL` - Optional.
+Allows configuration of the "logout" behavior by specifying a URL.
+Useful when using a Frame Launch Link with additional ["Quit and log out"](https://docs.frame.nutanix.com/platform/session/advanced-integrations/#supported-query-params) url parameter: `&qlo=1`.

 ---

 ## Frame Admin API and SAT quick setup guide